oDevBR/oDevBR/README.md

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [joao.aquino.dev@gmail.com](mailto:joao.aquino.dev@gmail.com)
-* 🚀  I'm currently working at [SigmaMD](https://www.sigmamd.app/) as a Senior Software Engineer, Frontend
+* 🚀  I'm currently working at [iFood](https://www.ifood.com.br/) as a Senior Software Engineer, Frontend
 * 🧠  I'm always learning more about web development
-* 🤝  I'm open to collaborating on public projects using Javascript / Typescript
+* 🤝  I'm open to collaborating on new projects ideas
 * 🎯  Goal: Deliver the best of technology to everyone
 * ⚡   Fun fact: I am a certified beer sommelier and helped create a drink called 'Tonho' (15% Tahiti lemon juice, 15% honey, 50% Velho Barreiro (Brazilian cachaça), 20% Monster White Zero Sugar energy drink).

 #### 🚀 Skills that I love to talk about